 (5) Clean fuels program annual report.
+By May 1 of each year, Ecology will post on its web page the information specified in RCW 70A.535.090(1)(a) through (e) regarding the previous year's program activities.
 Ecology must post on its web page by April 15th of each year, the following information from the previous year: